mahmoud/words/drafts/on_coding.md

 or aesthetic, professional or recreational, performance is primarily about reproduction.

 Some might say, "But performers are also creative!
-They create interpretations of their task."
+Performance creates interpretations of its subjects."
 This is true, but ask a musician to perform a distinct or wholly original interpretation night after night and, if they don't scoff, they too will soon be tapped.